 I spent a recent morning telling one of my kids that his high sensitivity is a gift, one that thankfully includes a lot of creativity and fun and joy, but also, I know, a lot of pain.
-And of course my kid cried harder as he told me how much he hates it, he didn’t ask for it, he doesn’t want it, and he feels like his insides are being torn apart when he feels things so deeply this way.
+And of course my kid cried harder as he told me how much he hates it, how much he doesn’t want it, and that he feels like his insides are being torn apart when he feels things so deeply this way.
 He wailed as he told me how angry it makes him.
 I told him it’s ok to be angry and to hate it, that I still hate it sometimes too.
 He sat up and looked at me, absorbing the possibility that I might understand because in some ways, I share his experience.
 And then he asked me to pray for him and I did, while in the privacy of my mind, I also shook my fist at God a little.
-Because navigating this high sensitivity with my son – which, yes, translates into GIGANTIC PAIN IN THE ASS sometimes – and addressing his associated special needs has been a lot.
+Because navigating this high sensitivity with my son – which, yes, translates into GIGANTIC PAIN IN THE ASS sometimes – and addressing his associated high needs has been a lot.
 And I had the audacity to believe we were past the a lot part after years of Early Intervention.
-But we’re not.
+But I guess we’re not.

-And while it’s the honor and joy of my life to guide this child on his journey, truthfully, sometimes, it also drives me to drink and cuss like a sailor and fantasize about running for the hills or the beach or anywhere but here.
+And while it’s the honor and joy of my life to guide this child on his journey, truthfully, sometimes, it also drives me to drink and swear like a sailor and fantasize about running for the hills or the beach or anywhere but here.

 What was I saying?
 Oh yeah, I prayed.
-Dear God, how I prayed, because I want this kid to be able to embrace who he is and I want him to believe that there is room for him and his differences in this world, that he won’t be wrecked by them.
+Dear God, how I prayed, because I want this kid to be able to embrace who he is, and I want him to believe that there is room for him and his differences in this world, that he won’t be wrecked by them.

-And after I prayed, I told him that this gift, this talent, this high sensitivity, is actually more like a SUPER POWER, one he has to practice how to manage and how to use for good because with great power comes great responsibility.
-Yep, thats it, just like Spider-Man.
-Responsibility to himself, and to others.
+And after I prayed, I told him that this gift, this talent, this high sensitivity, is actually more like a SUPER POWER, one he has to practice how to manage and how to use for good because with great power comes great responsibility – yes, I played the Spider-Man card – responsibility to himself, and to others.
 I told him that God wouldn’t have given it to him if He didn’t think he could learn to manage the hard parts and enjoy the good parts, and how to share it, and when not to, and maybe even to be grateful for it all someday.
 He cracked a cautious smile.
 He said he’d rather be a normal kid who is appreciated for being a good athlete or something instead of lying awake at night wondering about the meaning of life, and that he’s disappointed in our society for not appreciating gifts like his.
 He said he feels like he’s the only red sock in a sea of blue ones.

-Anyway, I told him that some of his most amazing moments, both happy and sad, will only be experienced way deep down in his soul because of the condition of his tender, beautiful heart and the way he processes those feelings in his incredible mind.
+Anyway, I told him that some of his most amazing moments, both happy and sad, will only be experienced way deep down in his soul because of the condition of his tender, beautiful heart, and the way he processes those feelings in his incredible mind.
 I told him that those deep feelings and thoughts will continue to mold him into the brave, creative, sweet, funny, empathic and intuitive boy he already is.
 Athletic talent alone wouldn’t do that, neither would “normal”, I told him.
 He laughed.
 I went on to tell him that as he grows, he’ll understand that the world needs people with hearts and minds and wiring like his.
 “For what?”, he asked.
 “To create, for one thing, and to pay attention to stuff that really matters, to see things that others might not see, to share it, to put it into words”, I said.
 “Or comic books, or graphic novels?”, he asked.
 “Exactly”, I said.
 I could see his spark returning, flickering, ideas turning round and round in his head.

 I told him that his SUPER POWER isn’t something he needs to fix, not at all, its more like a long, exciting, mysterious journey to collect and fit together pieces of a puzzle.
 He asked how long this journey will last…”HOW LONG, MOM?”

 I didn’t want to tell him that it will likely be a large portion of his life’s work for as long as he’s here on this earth, work that will sometimes wear him out, discourage and overwhelm him.
 I didn’t want to tell him that he will need to be vigilant in that work and the resulting fatigue so as not to shut off parts of his heart like I sometimes do.
-No, instead I told him that while it took me well into my adulthood before I even began to identify and understand my own high sensitivity, his older sister has become a pro at managing hers and using it for good too.
+No, instead I told him that while it took me well into my adulthood before I even began to identify and understand my own high sensitivity, his older sister has become a pro at managing hers, and using it for good too.
 She’s proud of it, even though it’s still really hard sometimes.
-And finally, I told him that because we know so much more about this now, I’m certain that with our support and the many tools available to him, he will put the puzzle pieces of his life together much faster and he’ll get to a comfortable, confident place much sooner.
+And finally, I told him that because we know so much more about this high sensitivity thing now, I’m certain that with our support and the many tools available to him, he will put the puzzle pieces of his life together much faster and he’ll get to a comfortable, confident place much sooner.
 I told him that he’ll continue to learn to unleash and manage his increasingly deep and complicated energy – or “funky flow” as he calls it – in a beautiful way, energy he feels is sometimes frustratingly locked up inside him or misunderstood by people who don’t have the eyes to really see him, and who, even worse, don’t seem to care enough to try.